webix-hub/docs/data/desktop/calendar.md

 - [Date and Number Localization](desktop/localization.md)
 - [Calendar CSS Image Map](desktop/calendar_css.md)

-@seodescr:

-- See more information about Webix [ui component library](https://webix.com) and [Calendar UI](https://webix.com/widget/calendar/) widget there.

 @metadescr: This page describes how you can use the Calendar widget to allow users pick a particular date and time while filling a web form.
 @doctitle: Calendar UI widget documentation: overview and usage.